ibm-cloud-docs/assistant/intents.md

       If you want to include one in a search term without it being processed as an operator, you must prefix it with a backslash (`\`).

-## How entity mentions in user examples are treated
+## How entity references are treated
 {: #entity-references}

 When you include an entity mention in a user example, the machine learning model uses the information in different ways in these scenarios: